Probabilistic Data with Continuous Distributions: Towards Infinite PDBs

-Entries are room temperatures at various times.
+\begin{example} Recall Example~\ref{exa:temp}, where we considered PDBs of a schema Entries are room temperatures at various times.
 Let $Q$ be the query that maps instances of schema $\tau$ to instances of schema $\tau'=\{\texttt{AvTemp}(\texttt{RoomNo},\texttt{°C})\}$ recording the average temperature in each room, defined by the SQL-expression

 Let us apply this query to the PDB $\CD$ represented by the relation \texttt{Temp} shown in Figure~\ref{fig:temp2}.

 Note that in all instances of this PDB, the table \texttt{Temp} has exactly five rows recording the temperatures in room 4108 at two different times and the temperatures in room 4109 at three different times.
 For simplicity, we assume that the random variables describing the entries in the five rows are independent.